Dogecoin Is NOT Dead: But It Can Fail For Several Reasons

 The History Of Dogecoin

 Dogecoin is one of the oldest and most-storied cryptocurrencies.
 The meme coin was developed in late 2013 by Billy Markus and Jackson Palmer, intended as a satirical take on the overly complex coins that dominated the sector (such as Bitcoin and Litecoin).
-Dogecoin is based on the popular Shiba Inu internet meme that circulated message boards through the early 2010s.
+Dogecoin is based on the popular Shiba Inu internet meme circling message boards through the early 2010s.

 The cryptocurrency was built on a Proof-of-Work consensus mechanism, using Litecoin’s source code and making some minor adjustments.
 Unlike its alternatives, given its high supply and low value, users with average computers could easily participate in mining the coins.
 Every successful block mined by participants would net them 10,000 DOGE out of the remaining number of Dogecoins to be mined.